-9.2.10 Curve Editing
+8.2.10 Curve Editing

-The Curve Editor is accessed by selecting the curve spin-box when it is selectable.
+The Curve Editor is accessed by pressing a graph or by pressing or selecting the curve spin-box when it is selectable.
 The 1-1 and Fixed curve types may not be edited, and the curve-box will not be selectable if one of these curves is currently active.